SMTG-Bham/sumo/docs/source/sumo-optplot.rst

 sumo-optplot
 ==============

-``sumo-optplot`` is a program for generating publication-ready optical absorption spectra diagrams from VASP calculations.
+``sumo-optplot`` is a program for generating publication-ready optical absorption spectra diagrams from VASP or Questaal calculations.
 The script supports plotting multiple spectra simultaneously.

 .. contents:: Table of Contents
    :local: